Skip to main content

 The ThousandEyes metric specification expects two fields: testID and testType.

-When the testType field is missing in the ThousandEyes YAML configuration, net-latency value is assumed.
+When the testType field is missing in the ThousandEyes YAML configuration, net-latency value is taken by default.

 Querying the ThousandEyes server